I want to move out but my roommates won’t cooperate, can I still leave?

 - Ask questions to clarify facts and perspectives.

-- Help parties communicate with each other in an effort to recognize each other’s perspective and empower parties to resolve the conflict.
+- Help parties communicate with each other in an effort to recognize each other’s perspectives and empower parties to resolve the conflict.

 - If desired, help parties write an agreement that specifically outlines the solutions the parties have created.